-“This chemical can become activated by UVA rays.
-The furocoumarin is absorbed into the cells of the top layer of the skin, your epidermis, resulting in burning, redness, and blisters,” Barr said.
+“This chemical can become activated by UVA rays,” Barr said.
+“The furocoumarin is absorbed into the cells of the top layer of the skin, your epidermis, resulting in burning, redness, and blisters.”

 The rash can then can grow into a cluster of painful blisters at the point of contact a day or two later.

 People with a mild case of phytophotodermatitis may never even notice it, as the condition tends to clear up on its own.
 But worse cases may develop into severe blistering that can land you in the hospital.

 “People who were squeezing a lot of limes or had a drink spilled on them and then had a lot of sun exposure may have significant blistering, like a second- or third-degree thermal burn.
-They might have open sores and wounds that require medical attention,” said Barr.
+They might have open sores and wounds that require medical attention.”

-Doctors can typically diagnose phytophotodermatitis with a physical examination and asking questions about a patient’s recent activity.
-However, since the condition looks like many other more common health issues, it’s often misdiagnosed as a fungal skin infection, sunburn, poison ivy rash, a chemical burn, or even child abuse.
+But it’s important to note the condition looks like many other more common health issues and is often misdiagnosed as a fungal skin infection, sunburn, poison ivy rash, or a chemical burn.